trifork/TriforkSwiftExtensions/README.md

 - **UIViewController:**
   - Convenience function to present an "Okay-`UIAlertController`"
 - **URL:**
-  - Adding query parameters to URL.
+  - Adding query parameters to `URL`.
+  - Getting values from query parameters in `URL`.

 ### TSELogger
 Some of the extension functions requires specific conditions (e.g. `UIView.circle()` needs a square view) and will write to the console using `print` if the requirements aren't met.